-Yaa Dankwa is regularly instructed on behalf of parents and children (whether separately or through their Rule 16.4 Guardian) in cases where there are significant and often entrenched disputes about where children should live and how much time they should spend with a non-resident parent.
+Yaa Dankwa is regularly instructed on behalf of parents in cases where there are significant and often entrenched disputes about where children should live and how much time they should spend with a non-resident parent.
 She has experience and expertise in cases involving domestic abuse and where serious allegations of abuse (physical, sexual, or emotional) and parental alienation/hostility are made.

 Yaa Dankwa also acts in cases with an international dimension.
 She has appeared in cases involving catastrophic non-accidental injury where there is complex and conflicting medical opinion.

 Yaa Dankwa accepts instructions to represent clients at all stages of family law proceedings, from initial advice on merits and procedure through to contested Final Hearings and everything in between.
 Recent instructions have included proceedings featuring the following:

 - Applications to discharge an undertaking and to grant a non-molestation order